 The Era of Haile Selassie I, Black History Month Talk

 Diversity Matters hosted Prince Asfa-Wossen Asserate, the grand nephew of Emperor Haile Selassie I for a discussion on The Era of Haile Selassie I, the OAU and African Migration during Black History Month 2016.
 Offering a insight into the politics of Africa, the life of the late Emperor Haile Selassie and a from a unique perspective on what growing up around the Emperor was like.
 The event was well attended by UAL students and the wider community.
 Asfa-Wossen Asserate also spoke about his book ‘King of Kings: The Triumph and Tragedy of Emperor Haile Selassie I of Ethiopia’ and signed copies for attendees.
 The event ended with an Ethiopian buffet, drinks and networking.
-CLICK HERE for picture from the event
+CLICK HERE for pictures from the event

 #DMSpotlight: African Migration Exhibition curated by UAL Fine Art Student